Blog Post

 6. OverlayQA -- Bug Reporting for Design-Specific Issues

 OverlayQA solves a different problem than the other tools on this list.
 While Marker.io and Jam.dev capture what went wrong from a functional perspective, OverlayQA captures what went wrong from a design perspective.
-It overlays your Figma designs directly on live builds, extracts computed CSS values from any element, and uses AI to draft structured issues that describe the gap between spec and implementation.
+It compares your Figma designs directly against live builds, extracts computed CSS values from any element, and uses AI to draft structured issues that describe the gap between spec and implementation.
 Direct export to Jira and Linear.
-From $29/mo.
+From $39/mo.

 7. Instabug -- Mobile-First Bug Reporting